New York Interconnection Standards

 |Policy Initiation Date||12/31/1999|

 Both processes include utility response timelines, applicable fees, and procedures for dispute resolution.
+Certified, inverter-based systems up to 25 kW are not required to have an external disconnect switch; all other systems are required to have an external discconnect switch.
 Utilities are required to maintain a web-based system for providing information on the status of interconnection requests to customers and contractors.
 The requirements specifically state that utilities are not permitted to require customers to purchase general liability insurance; however, the PSC recommends that system owners purchase insurance for their own protection.

 - Expedited Process.
-As amended in 2013, systems <50 kW are eligible for a simplified or expedited six-step process.
-Systems <300 kW may be eligible for this provided that the inverter based system is UL 1741 certified and tested.
+As amended in 2013, systems up to 50 kW are eligible for a simplified or expedited six-step process.
+Systems up to 300 kW may be eligible for this provided that the inverter based system is UL 1741 certified and tested.
 Systems proposed to be installed in underground network areas may be required to submit additional information and may subject to a longer review process.
-Systems <50 kW are not charged an application fee.
+Systems up to 50 kW are not charged an application fee.

 - Basic Process.
-All systems >50 kW and <2 MW, and systems >50 kW and <300 kW that have not been certified and tested in accordance with UL 1741, applicants must use the basic, 11-step process for interconnection.
+All systems >50 kW and up to 2 MW, and systems >50 kW and up to 300 kW that have not been certified and tested in accordance with UL 1741, applicants must use the basic, 11-step process for interconnection.

 |CHP Eligibility Requirements||Both fossil-fueled and renewably-fueled CHP systems are eligible for standardized interconnection.|